leondelachaux/mixup/README.md

 import sys
 sys.path.append('mixup')
 ```
-and finally I can just choose the model I want to train as well as the dataset with
+and finally choose the model you want to train as well as the dataset with
 ```
 !python mixup/train2.py --dataset cifar10 --model allcanv --lr 0.1 --epoch 200 --decay 1e-4
 ```
+The possible models are wrn, allconv, densenet and resnext and the possible datasets are cifar10 and cifar100